- September 18-25, 2015

 - Yoga Alliance (YA): Approximately 55 contact hours

-- International Association of Yoga Therapists (IAYT): Approximately ___ hours
+- International Association of Yoga Therapists (IAYT): Approximately 55 contact hours

 The one-week certification program also explores and incorporates the following: